chazapp/prometheus-openweathermap-exporter/README.md

 ## Demo

 The `deployment/` directory contains the Terraform code to apply to a Minikube cluster.
-Instructions available in the `README.md` file.
+Instructions are available in the `README.md` file.
 The cluster will get configured with:

 - Kube-Prometheus-Stack chart